Phase 2: Programming, Git, and Prompt Engineering

 How does this phase apply to Cloud?

-Git is the most popular version control tool and one of the DevOps practices.
+Along side learning to code, you'll need leverage Git.
+It's the most popular version control tool and one of the DevOps practices.
 It is used to manage and share your code.
-GitHub is one of the most popular Git repository hosting services.
-Take some time now to create a GitHub account if you don't already have one.
-It'll be your code portfolio and you should put as many projects as you'd like on there.
+GitHub is one of the most popular repository hosting service.

 How to break down this phase

-I would suggest spending time on these three topics and this timeline:
+I would suggest spending time on these two topics and this timeline:

 |1||Python Crash Course||A great Python book, also there is an Appendix in there on Git which is great!|